MUSEKG: A Knowledge Graph Over Museum Collections

 \subsection{Natural Language Query Interface}

 Our \system\ query interface answers NL queries by Retrieval-Augmented Generation (RAG)~\citep{lewis2020retrieval} over the KG in two main stages:

 \textbf{Context Retrieval from KG.} Upon receiving a query, \system\ first identifies key entities in the question.
 An LLM is employed to extract key entities (e.g., an object title) from the NL question.
 For each identified entity, \system\ then retrieves a textual context from the KG.
 This context is formed by all attributes associated with the entity's node and its relations to one-hop neighbours.
 This step effectively grounds the query within the rich, interconnected data of the KG, providing relevant factual evidence.
-Note that \system\ can extend to multi-hops to answer more complex queries.
+Note that \system\ can be extended to multi-hop retrieval to answer more complex queries.

 For example, given a query ``What are the measurements for the Long Scale Galvanometer?", \system\ first identifies `Long Scale Galvanometer' as the key entity.
 It then retrieves its attributes (including `measurements') and any directly connected entities.
-This collected information forms the context: \begin{promptblock} Object: Long Scale Galvanometer - material_desc: aluminium and electronic components - measurements: 14.0 x 29.0 x 22.0 cm - accession_no: MHM2013.432 - credit_line: Transferred from the Melbourne School of Psychological Sciences, University of Melbourne, 2013 ... (truncated for brevity) \end{promptblock}
+This collected information forms the context:

-\textbf{LLM-Based Answer Generation.} The retrieved textual context, along with the original NL query, is then fed into an LLM, which is prompted to synthesise a coherent answer, as shown below: \begin{promptblock} Answer using ONLY the KG context.
-Return ONLY the final answer.
-Context: {context} Question: {question} Answer: \end{promptblock}
+\textbf{LLM-Based Answer Generation.} The retrieved textual context, along with the original NL query, is then fed into an LLM, which is prompted to synthesise a coherent answer, as shown below:

 This RAG-based approach allows \system\ to combine the LLM's NL understanding and generation capabilities with the structured knowledge derived from the KG, thereby mitigating hallucinations often observed in LLM-only systems.